repoman322/alta3research-mycode-cert/README.md

 Start with the Requests script to download from the web some Game Of Thrones Characters (random).
 The pull will be saved as a JSON file named test.json.

-Next run the Flask script to import the josn data and place info into a SQLite3 database.
+Next run the Flask script to import the json data and import into a SQLite3 database.

 The Home HTML page will have option to list current database info, along with other buttons to explore.